-Reporting Impacts to County Leaders
+Reporting Impacts to Your County Leaders

 When Michigan State

 University (MSU) Extension

-signs an agreement
+signs a memorandum

+of understanding with

-with a county board of
+a county board of

 commissioners or county

 executive, we become

 contractually obligated

 to provide them with an

 annual report.
 In addition,

 keeping boards informed

 of the good work we do

 is essential to the overall

 success of the organization.

-Much of the annual report information shared with county commissioners and county executives is pulled from our reporting system.
-District directors need everyone's help to ensure they give an accurate, complete report of important work done in that county.
-Program staff must provide details of their work in their regular program reports, including the participants' counties of residence.
+Much of the annual report information shared with county commissioners and county executives is pulled from our Michigan Extension Planning and Reporting System (MiPRS).
+District coordinators need everyone's help to ensure they give an accurate, complete report of important work done in that county.
+Program staff must provide details of their work in their regular MiPRS reports, including the participants' counties of residence.
 This is the only way that county leaders can understand the local need for programming, our response to that need and the number of county residents who participated in the education.

-In addition, talk to your district director about providing an update of your program accomplishments during a local county board of commissioners meeting or to your county executive's staff members at least once a year.
+In addition, talk to your district coordinator (DC) about providing an update of your programming accomplishments during a local county board of commissioners meeting or to your county executive's staff members at least once a year.
 If you provide programming in other counties, consider providing updates to those boards as well.

-Each district director will have the schedule for all regularly posted county board of commissioners meetings throughout the year.
-These are also often posted on each county's website.
-MSU Extension staff members should coordinate with their district director to identify appropriate times for MSU Extension to be featured on a board of commissioners meeting agenda.
-This will ensure that MSU Extension presents at important meetings throughout the year in a strategic and coordinated fashion, not all at the same time.
-Speaking with the appropriate district director about your desire to present a report to your county will contribute to the success of the process.
+Each DC will have the schedule for all regularly posted county board of commissioner meetings throughout the year.
+County staff members can put themselves on the agenda, writing in their tentative date and topic.
+This process will ensure that MSU Extension will present at important meetings throughout the year in a strategic and coordinated fashion, not all at the same time.
+Speaking with the appropriate DC about your desire to present a report to your county will contribute to the success of the process.
 Some guidelines to help you through the process follow.